996icu/996.ICU/README.md

 What is 996?
 ---
 A "996" work schedule refers to an unofficial work schedule (9 a.m. ~ 9 p.m., 6 days per week) that has been gaining in popularity.
-Serving a company that encourages the "996" work schedule usually means working for at least 60 hours a week.
+Serving a company that encourages the "996" work schedule usually means working for at least 60 hours a week (From 9 a.m. ~ 9 p.m.
+2 hours for rest, 10x6=60 hours).

 What can I do?
 ---